 Ways to Purchase Course Books (print or electronic)

-- Go to the Schedule of Classes or Course Books for Fall 2020 and copy and paste the links to the books needed for your class into a browser, to find electronic versions of your casebooks.
+- Go to the Schedule of Classes and copy and paste the links to the books needed for your class into a browser, to find electronic versions of your casebooks.

 ALERT: Some publishers are offering significant discounts on the electronic versions of their casebooks.
 For information on discounts, go to the Discounted Casebooks page on the Law Library’s website.